Why Friends May Hardly Ever Initiate Contact To Chat

 They don't feel much need to talk to their friends outside of seeing them in person

 This is a mindset some people have.
-Some of us are ultra-social, and even if we've just seen a buddy that morning, we still feel like sending them a text in the evening.
+Some of us are ultra-social, and even if we've just seen a buddy that morning, we still feel like sending them a text in the afternoon.
 Others are satisfied with speaking to their friends in person, and don't have the urge to contact them much otherwise.
 That's particularly true if they see someone all time, like if they're a classmate or co-worker.
 Why bother sending them a text over the weekend when they can catch up face to face on Monday?
-People like this may contact their family or boyfriends/girlfriends in between hangouts, because that's more expected, but if they can get away with not doing it with a friend, they'll go that route.
+People like this may contact their family or romantic partner in between hangouts, because that's more expected, but if they can get away with not doing it with a friend, they'll go that route.

 They're not into communicating over certain mediums